lirunsen/Compiler-Java/README.md

 # Compiler-Java
-A simple compiler for arithmetic expressions, designed for learning compiler theory
+This is a simple compiler written in Java, designed for learning compiler theory.
+It can compile arithmetic expressions into pseudo-assembly language.